 - The support for course developments in areas related to capitalism and public policies.

 - The distribution of book copies to students majoring in economics.

 Director of the BB&T Center for Undergraduate Research in Public Policy and Capitalism

 Dr. Saravia holds a Ph.D. in Economics from Arizona State University, an M.S. in Economics from Arizona State University, an M.A. in Economics and Social Policies from Georgetown University and a B.S. in Economics from Bolivian Catholic University.

-Dr. Saravia has more than ten years of academic experience.
+Dr. Saravia has more than fifteen years of academic experience.
 Prior to joining Mercer University, Dr. Saravia held faculty appointments at Arizona State University, American University of Sharjah and Georgia State University.
 Dr. Saravia's research interests are in the areas of institutional economics, political economy and the determinants of economic freedom.
 His work has appeared in highly reputed academic journals such as Constitutional Political Economy, Review of Development Economics, European Societies and the Cato Journal among others.

 Dr. Saravia also brings important private sector and consulting experience into the classroom.
 From 2011 to 2013 he served as a senior economist with Deloitte & Touche, LLP where he performed industrial organization and transfer pricing analysis on behalf of multinational corporations operating in a wide range of industries.
 Dr. Saravia has also provided consulting services with the Dubai Economic Council in the UAE, the Institute for Advanced Development Studies in Bolivia, and the Latin American Institute of Development and Social Studies in Chile.

 View Dr. Saravia's Linkedin profile